artonge/aalto/README.md

 ```

 **Could have been nice to have**
-- A working example base on an environment of OpenAI Gym.
+- A working example based on an environment of OpenAI Gym.
 If possible without an external library

 ## The framework
 ```